epwalsh/batched-fn/README.md

 <div align="center">
     <h1>batched-fn</h1>
-    An Rust macro for creating batched functions that can be called with a single input.</br></br>
+    A Rust macro for creating batched functions that can be called with a single input.</br></br>
     This makes it easy to serve deep learning models with batched inference through a web server or <a href="https://github.com/rusty-celery/rusty-celery">Celery worker<a>.
 </div>